Living Donor Kidney Transplants

 In a paired donor exchange, also known as a kidney swap, two kidney recipients essentially "swap" willing donors.
 While medically eligible to donate, each donor has an incompatible blood type or antigens to his or her intended recipient.
 By agreeing to exchange recipients—giving the kidney to an unknown, but compatible individual—the donors can provide two patients with healthy kidneys where previously no transplant would have been possible.

 The goal of a paired donor exchange is to make optimal use of willing live donors, while helping potential recipients off the transplant waiting-list and back to leading productive lives.
 Only a handful of kidney swaps, including swaps involving up to three sets of donor-recipients, have been performed nationwide to date.
-The Incompatible Kidney Transplant Program at NewYork-Presbyterian/Columbia University Medical Center (NewYork-Presbyterian/Columbia) is one of the few select programs that perform this procedure.
+The Incompatible Kidney Transplant Program at NewYork-Presbyterian/Columbia University Irving Medical Center is one of the few select programs that perform this procedure.

 A range of safeguards are in place to ensure fair exchanges.
 Prior to their operations, the two pairs remain anonymous, to avoid undue pressure on the donors.
 Both donors must undergo anesthesia and surgery simultaneously, preventing a single individual from backing out at the last minute, leaving one recipient without a donated organ.